12 Best Cordless Electric Mowers: Your Easy Buyer’s Guide

 - Batteries charge very quickly

-- It's kind of cool to have a Makita product to cut your grass with
+- It's kind of cool to have a Makita product to mow your lawn

 - It's the size and weight of a standard gas-engine mower